 Dr. J was born Gary Johnson in Bay City, Michigan.
 He was among the group of children born after World War II who became known as “baby boomers.”
 Johnson first became interested in rock and roll after seeing Elvis Presley’s debut on national television in 1956.
 This started him on a hobby that includes a collection of thousands of records, tapes, CDs, video tapes, DVDs, books, and magazines that deal with rock and roll music.MRRL Hall of Fame exhibitMRRL Hall of Fame exhibit

-After first writing a proposal for the establishment of a Michigan hall of fame for the Uptown at River’s Edge Project in downtown Bay City, Dr. J went on to develop the Michigan Rock and Roll Legends Hall of Fame website in 2004.
+After first writing a proposal for the establishment of a Michigan hall of fame for the Uptown at River’s Edge Project in downtown Bay City, Johnson went on to develop the Michigan Rock and Roll Legends Hall of Fame website in 2004.
 For the next fifteen years, he wrote numerous stories about the state’s music history for the site, and he used an online voting system to induct Michigan artists and their recordings into the MRRL HOF.

 Following his retirement from public education, he began what would become a nineteen-year career as an instructor of rock and roll history courses through the Osher Lifelong Learning Institute at both Saginaw Valley State University in Michigan and Rutgers University in New Jersey.
-His courses included presentations on topics such as Women in Rock, Doo Wop, and Motown as well as in-depth examinations of individual artists including Elvis Presley, Madonna, The Rolling Stones, Bob Dylan, Bruce Springsteen and many more.
+His courses included presentations on Women in Rock, Doo Wop, and Motown as well as in-depth examinations of individual artists including Elvis Presley, Madonna, The Rolling Stones, Bob Dylan, Bruce Springsteen and many more.

 Check out Dr. J's book, "Good Rockin' Tonite - 119 Reasons I Love Rock & Roll"